Directors

 Email Ian

-In addition, he has served as a board member for a number of nonprofit and community organizations where he has variously including as an organic community supported Agriculture farm, The Other Economic Summit-US, a local peace and justice organization, as a Treasurer of a 212 apartment Co-op and as President of Riverhead Library Board.
-As a writer, he has been published in local magazines, newspapers, and poetry journals over the years since he was twelve years old.
+In addition, Wilder has served as a board member for an organic community supported Agriculture farm, The Other Economic Summit-US, a local peace and justice organization, as well as a Board Treasurer of a 212 apartment Co-op and as President of Riverhead Library Board.

 Marian D. Reid, Deputy Director